protesilaos/my-website/_interpretations/2022-06-29-malamas-letter.md

 was dead.
 Laodamia thus created a simulacrum of her husband and dedicated her life to it.
 She could not move on; she could not accept that Iolaos had become "distant", to re-use Malamas' lyrics.
-Laodamias' father set up a fire to dismantle the effigy, in hope that his daughter would come to terms with reality.
-To his surprise, Laodamia jumped into the fire and burned to death.
+Laodamias' father lit a fire to dismantle the effigy, in hope that his daughter would come to terms with reality.
+To his surprise, Laodamia jumped into the flames and burned to death.

 While we can interpret the story as one of eternal love, I hold that would do us a disservice.
 There is no denying how Laodamia felt about